axeldaguerre/movie_title_cleaner/README.md

 15. Rename files
 16. Check if it handles other language than english (should be)
 17. Add a loading screen during scrapping of all movies
+18. Make possible a complete revert of the state if error occur
+19. Personalized `DialogBox`
+20. A way to copy the movie's title
+21. A way to skip a movie

 This is a personal tool that permit me to automatically manage my media library for Kodi.
 The future of this tool will be to have a friendly way to do simple operation that will use imdb **without api key needed** to get a proper movie name, use for the folder that will contain the movie data to properly have a name scrapable by imdb python api.